 Source: China Customs Statistical Yearbook, Customs General Administration of China (CGAC).

-As no domestic nor trade price-related policies have been identified for the period 1993-2021, the MPD is considered to be zero over this period.
+As no domestic nor trade price-related policies have been identified for the period 1993-2018, the MPD is presumed zero over this period.

 VI.
 Reference prices at the farm gate (including the definition of the margin)